defold/extension-android/README.md

 Note that we use the flags `-source 1.6 -target 1.6` due to the fact that we support many older Android devices.

+## Build .a Files

+To show you how to create a C++ library file on your own, we've added a small example for this.
+Simply open a command prompt and go to the `java_src` folder, and run the `build.sh` file.
+It requires that you have installed an Android SDK and NDK.

+    NOTE: You may have to alter your "lib_src/build.sh" script with the appropriate paths to your local android tools